Attachment- Based Therapy

 When primary caregivers are present and responsive to an infant's needs, the child learns to trust and rely on them, fostering a sense of security and safety necessary for exploration and growth.

-Growing up with supportive and consistent caregivers typically leads to secure attachment.
+Growing up with attuned, consistent caregivers typically leads to secure attachment.
 However, if our needs are unmet or we face adversity such as neglect, illness, or socio-economic challenges, we may develop less healthy coping mechanisms or patterns of attachment as a means of survival, therefore developing attachment wounds that may impact our present day relationships and internal sense of security and safety.

 The Importance of Understanding our Attachment System

 Unfortunately, as infants or children, we had no control over whether our needs would be fulfilled or neglected; our responses were purely instinctual and we adapted to the experience.
-Consequently, this adaptation or style of attachment serves as the fundamental framework for how we perceive, interact, and connect with others and the world, often shaping our adult relationships on an unconscious level.
+Therefore, this adaptation or style of attachment serves as the fundamental framework for how we perceive, interact, and connect with others and the world, often shaping our adult relationships on an unconscious level.

 Our attachment system stems from a primal, evolutionary instinct to bond with our caregivers, a crucial element for survival.
 This indicates that we are biologically wired for secure attachment.